SuxinL/Notes/Problem Solving/health/psychology/motivation/reluctance.md

 [problem overview]: #
 [a problem can be of services or env of a system]: #

-I feel reluctant to do challenging things.
+I feel reluctant.

 ### Context

 #### When
 [Specification: year, season, daytime, during & after some events, duration]: #

+- date:
-- date: 2023, Oct
+	- 2023, Oct
+	- June, 2024
 - after:
 	- **[TRIP]** The trip to Guilin
 	- **[COLD]** A cold.
 - during: **[PEP]** Medicine of PEP
+- duration:
-- duration: 3 weeks
+	- 3 weeks
+- when facing challenges

 #### Where
 [Localization]: #